-No. There are five major types of anxiety disorders.
-Though I will be diving into much deeper detail regarding these disorders in the future, see below for a brief summary of each:
+Nope.
+There are five major types of anxiety disorders.
+Though I will be diving into much deeper detail regarding these disorders in the future, see below for a very brief summary of each:

 - Obsessive-Compulsive Disorder (OCD) – OCD typically involves obsessive thoughts and/or repetitive behaviors, commonly referred to as rituals.
 Typically, one feels that they need to perform these rituals to relieve the anxiety, though the relief is only temporary.